lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 The other type of business visa is the Non-Immigrant B Visa (Conducting Business) which is for "[foreigners who wish to setup or conduct business in Thailand](https://www.siam-legal.com/thailand-visa/business-visa-thailand.php){: target="_blank"}," so again probably not relevant for most digital nomads who may be "working" in Thailand, but not actually "doing work" in Thailand.

-If you're looking to make Thailand a base and you wish to operate a business in the kingdom, or your work requires you to make frequent business trips to Thailand, then this may be the visa option for you.
+If you're looking to make Thailand an official base of operations or your work requires you to make frequent business trips to Thailand, then this may be the visa option for you.
 (But like, are you even a nomad then?
 Probably you call yourself location-independent and whatnot).

 Bear in mind there'll be tons of fun paperwork involved to confirm your financials, travel itinerary and more.
 If you're self-employed then you'll almost certainly have to register a company in Thailand which involves lawyers and accountants and more paperwork.
 In order to legally work in Thailand, foreigners also need a work permit along with the appropriate visa.
 Yay, even more paperwork\!